Hungarian People's Republic: Revolution of 1956

 The change of leadership in the party was reflected in the articles of the government newspaper, Szabad Nép (i.e. Free People).
 On 29 October the newspaper welcomed the new government and openly criticised Soviet attempts to influence the political situation in Hungary.
-This view was supported by Radio Miskolc that called for the immediate withdrawal of Soviet troops from the country.
+This view was supported by Radio Miskolc, which called for the immediate withdrawal of Soviet troops from the country.

 On 30 October, Imre Nagy announced that he was freeing Cardinal József Mindszenty and other political prisoners.
 He also informed the people that his government intended to abolish the one-party state.
 This was followed by statements of Zoltán Tildy, Anna Kéthly and Ferenc Farkas concerning the restitution of the Smallholders Party, the Social Democratic Party and the Petőfi (former Peasants) Party.

 Nagy's most controversial decision took place on 1 November when he announced that Hungary intended to withdraw from the Warsaw Pact and proclaim Hungarian neutrality.
 He asked the United Nations to become involved in the country's dispute with the Soviet Union.

 On 3 November, Nagy announced the details of his coalition government.
-It included communists (János Kádár, Georg Lukács, Géza Losonczy), three members of the Smallholders Party (Zoltán Tildy, Béla Kovács and István Szabó), three Social Democrats (Anna Kéthly, Gyula Keleman, Joseph Fischer), and two Petőfi Peasants (István Bibó and Ferenc Farkas).
+It included communists (János Kádár, György Lukács, Géza Losonczy), three members of the Smallholders Party (Zoltán Tildy, Béla Kovács and István Szabó), three Social Democrats (Anna Kéthly, Gyula Keleman, Joseph Fischer), and two Petőfi Peasants (István Bibó and Ferenc Farkas).
 Pál Maléter was appointed minister of defence.

 Nikita Khrushchev, the leader of the Soviet Union, became increasingly concerned about these developments and on 4 November 1956 he sent the Red Army into Hungary.
 Soviet tanks immediately captured Hungary's airfields, highway junctions and bridges.
 Fighting took place all over the country but the Hungarian forces were quickly defeated.

 During the Hungarian Uprising, an estimated 20,000 people were killed, nearly all during the Soviet intervention.
-Imre Nagy was arrested and replaced by the Soviet loyalist, János Kádár, as head of the newly formed Hungarian Socialist Workers' Party (Magyar Szocialista Munkáspárt, MSZMP).
+Imre Nagy was arrested and replaced by Soviet loyalist János Kádár as head of the newly formed Hungarian Socialist Workers' Party (Magyar Szocialista Munkáspárt, MSZMP).
 Nagy was imprisoned until being executed in 1958.
-Other government ministers or supporters who were either executed or died in captivity included Pál Maléter, Géza Losonczy, Attila Szigethy and Miklós Gimes.
+Other government ministers and supporters who were either executed or died in captivity included Pál Maléter, Géza Losonczy, Attila Szigethy and Miklós Gimes.